 Protecting the privacy of ICT and internet users against commercial exploitation and government intrusion.

 Promoting Cybersecurity and attention to child on line protection.

+Encouraging international, regional and national cybersecuirty strategies to protect both users and national security.

+Highlighting the importance and role of National Centers for Warning and Management of IT Incidents Exchange and Personal Data protection in Cloud computing.

 Human Rights: